pkalidasan/financial-sample-and-analysis-/README.md

 Data Validation: Check for data consistency and ensure that all relevant fields are preprocessed for the analysis.

 ## Visualizations

 The project contains various types of visualization.

- This report includes a minimum of seven visuals to effectively convey insights:
+ This report includes  seven and more  visuals to effectively convey insights:

 Bar Chart: To show categorical data distribution.

 Line Chart: To illustrate trends over time.